Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Experiments

 \subsection{Comparison with the SOTAs}

-\paragraph*{Competitors.}We compare the proposed \method with several state-of-the-art zero-shot composed image retrieval methods classified into three groups: \begin{itemize} \item Trained on text-image pairs: Pic2Word~\cite{saito2023pic2word}, SEARLE~\cite{baldrati2023zero} and PALAVRA~\cite{cohen2022my}.
+\textbf{Competitors.} We compare the proposed method with several state-of-the-art zero-shot composed image retrieval methods, which are classified into three groups: \begin{itemize} \item Trained on text-image pairs: Pic2Word~\cite{saito2023pic2word}, SEARLE~\cite{baldrati2023zero} and PALAVRA~\cite{cohen2022my}.
 All of them are textual inversion modules based on the foundation model CLIP~\cite{radford2021learning}.
 They convert each image to a pseudo word token by fine-tuning on text-image pairs and retrieve in the CLIP pre-learned feature space.
 PALAVRA is aimed for the personalized image retrieval task with ZS-CIR results reported from~\cite{baldrati2023zero}.
 SEARLE~\cite{baldrati2023zero} additionally includes GPT-powered regularization and knowledge distillation.

 \item Trained on task-specific triplets: CASE~\cite{levy2023data} and TransAgg~\cite{liu2023zero}.
 They both propose new task-specific triplets, namely LaSCo for CASE and Laion-CIR for TransAgg.
 Both of them implement specific layers from the existing foundation model BLIP~\cite{li2022blip}. \item Training-free methods: We implement three training-free methods for comparison.
 Text-only-M conducts retrieval directly with the modified text of the triplets.
-Text-only-C performs retrieval directly with \textit{\{reference caption\} + `change to' + \{modified text\}}, i.e., the concatenation of the modified text and the reference caption of the reference image, which is achieved from the BLIP2 captioner.
-LLaVA-CIR is achieved by inputting modified text and image, instructing the LLaVA model to output the target caption directly.
+Text-only-C performs retrieval directly with text \{reference caption\} + `change to' + \{modified text\}, i.e., the concatenation of the modified text and caption of the reference image, which is achieved from the BLIP2 captioner.
+LLaVA-CIR is achieved by inputting modified text and image, instructing the LLaVA model to output the target caption directly, with the prompt: \textit{`Please provide a brief image caption if change to \{modified text\}'}.
 All of these three methods calculate the cosine similarity distance in the aligned feature space of BLIP2~\cite{li2023blip}. \end{itemize}